As a negotiator, Biden leaves GOP senators unsure how far he will go

 “People think Joe is a good talker, and he’s a good talker.
 He’s also a good listener,” said Sen. Thomas R. Carper (D-Del.).
 “He never tries to put … somebody with whom he may have a disagreement on an issue, in an awkward position.”

-That openness may be why Republicans were so taken aback by the $1.7 trillion counteroffer put forward by White House last week, a figure much higher than what they thought they had agreed to and one that included several provisions that GOP senators made clear were off the table for them, such as $400 billion in spending for long-term care.
+That openness may be why Republicans were so taken aback by the $1.7 trillion counteroffer put forward by White House last week, a figure much higher than what they thought they had agreed to and one that included several provisions that GOP senators made clear were off the table for them, such as $400 billion for long-term care.

-Biden sliced hundreds of billions in spending from his initial offer, although some of those cuts were priorities that are already moving in separate legislation set to pass the Senate in June.
+Biden sliced hundreds of billions in spending from his initial offer, although some of those cuts were priorities that already are moving in separate legislation set to pass the Senate in June.

 In an interview, Capito said White House aides “very respectfully” pulled back from what Biden had agreed to with GOP senators, which prompted Republicans to push back harder with administration officials “because they couldn’t deny that this is what the president had said.”